sahib/misc/performance/2_cpu.rst

     Go and C have different calling conventions.
-    C passes params and return values over registers Go uses memory addresses (on the stack)
+    C passes params and return values over registers Go uses memory addresses (on the stack).

+    In both cases, there is a certain overhead in calling functions.

     This makes it impossible to call a C function directly from Go.
     Some languages like Zig share the same calling convetions and make